Loopring/protocols/packages/loopring_v3/DESIGN.md

     - Fee amount: 12 bytes
     - WalletSplitPercentage: 1 byte
 ```
-- => Onchain: **17 bytes/withdrawal**
+- => On-chain: **17 bytes/withdrawal**
-- => Onchain withdrawal calldata cost: 17 * 68 = **1156 gas/onchain withdrawal**
+- => On-chain withdrawal calldata cost: 17 * 68 = **1156 gas/on-chain withdrawal**
-- => offchain: **35 bytes/withdrawal**
+- => With data-availability: **35 bytes/withdrawal**
-- => Offchain withdrawal calldata cost: 35 * 68 = **2380 gas/offchain withdrawal**
+- => With data-availability calldata cost: 35 * 68 = **2380 gas/off-chain withdrawal**

-The approved withdrawal calldata also needs to be stored onchain so that the data can be used when actually withdrawing the tokens when allowed (storing 32 bytes of data costs 20,000 gas):
+The approved withdrawal calldata also needs to be stored on-chain so that the data can be used when actually withdrawing the tokens when allowed (storing 32 bytes of data costs 20,000 gas):
 - => Data storage cost: (17 / 32) * 20,000 = **10,625 gas/withdrawal**

-## Performance (ring settlements)

-### Onchain data
+## Throughput (Ring Settlements)

+The throughput is limited by:
+- The cost of the data we have to send in the calldata for the on-chain data-availability
+- The 256,000,000 constraints limit that allows efficient proof verification on-onchain.

+Without data-availability we are only limited by the number of constraints in a single block.

-Maximum gas consumption in an Ethereum block: 8,000,000 gas
+The gas limit in an Ethereum block is 8,000,000 gas.
+An Ethereum block is generated every ~15 seconds.

+### On-chain data-availability limit

-- Verifying a proof + some state updates/querying: 600,000 gas
+- Verifying a proof + some state updates/querying: ~600,000 gas
-- => (8,000,000 - 600,000) / 7,616 = 971 rings/block = ~65 rings/second
+- => (8,000,000 - 600,000) / 7,616 = 971 rings/Ethereum block = ~65 rings/second

+These numbers can be improved by packing the data more tightly.

-### Constraints
+### Constraints limit

-We can only efficiently prove circuits with a maximum of 256,000,000 constraints onchain.
+We can only efficiently prove circuits with a maximum of 256,000,000 constraints on-chain.
+Currently our most expensive ring settlement circuit uses ~650,000 constraints:
-- 256,000,000 / ~650,000 = ~400 rings
+- 256,000,000 / ~650,000 = ~400 rings/block

+### Results

-So in a block we are currently limited by the number of constraints used in the circuit.
-Verifying a proof costs _only_ ~600,000 gas so this is actually not that bad
+In a single block we are currently limited by the number of constraints used in the circuit.
+Verifying a proof costs _only_ ~600,000 gas so multiple blocks can be committed if needed.

-TODO: some more numbers / setups
+Using 2 blocks with on-chain data-availability:
+- => (8,000,000 - 600,000 * 2) / 7,616 = ~900 rings/Ethereum block = **~60 rings/second**

+Without on-chain data-availability we can commit a lot of blocks:
+- => 8,000,000 / 600,000 = ~13 blocks/Ethereum block
+- = ~400 rings/block * 13 blocks/Ethereum block = ~5200 rings/Ethereum block = **~350 rings/second**

+For comparison, let's calculate the achievable throughput of the previous Loopring protocols that did the ring settlements completely on-chain.
+- Gas cost/ring settlement: ~300,000 gas
+- => 8,000,000 / 300,000 = 26 rings/Ethereum block = **~2 rings/second**

+### Future improvements

+These numbers will go down significantly, even in the near future.
+- The numbers above are still done on a Merkle tree with [deeper depths](https://github.com/Loopring/protocols/issues/49), which increases the number of constraints quite a bit
+- [More efficient hash functions may be usable](https://github.com/Loopring/protocols/issues/49) which would drastically decrease the number of constraints.
+- Our fee model is quite complex, using **a lot** of token transfers.
+[We can create circuits with a simplified fee model](https://github.com/Loopring/protocols/issues/50).
+This, again, will greatly decrease the number of constraints.

+With these improvements we will be able to do **~10,000-20,000 rings/Ethereum block or ~1000 rings/second** without on-chain data-availability.
+And this is even without [recursive SNARKs](https://ethresear.ch/t/reducing-the-verification-cost-of-a-snark-through-hierarchical-aggregation/5128).
+Once this is possible on Ethereum the throughput can increase another order of magnitude.

+For an order of magnitude improvement with on-chain data-availability we are dependent on Ethereum.
+[Proposals](https://ethereum-magicians.org/t/reduce-the-cost-of-transaction-data/2868) to lower the calldata cost are already in the making.

-### Proof generation
+### Proof generation cost

 From [Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
 > [about circuits with 256 million constraints] "the computation took 20 minutes on a 72-core AWS server".

-> At the target latency of 5 min at 100 TPS we estimate the offchain part to be approximately 0.001 USD.
+> At the target latency of 5 min at 100 TPS we estimate the off-chain part to be approximately 0.001 USD.
 This estimate is very conservative.

-Ring settlements are about ~5x more expensive than the simple token transfers they are talking about, but this will still be pretty cheap.
+Ring settlements are ~5x more expensive than simple token transfers, but this will still be pretty cheap.

 # Case studies